 Calculating Required Rate of Return

-One question that stands out for an investor while deciding about investing in a security is its required rate of return.
+One question that stands out for an investor while deciding about investing in security is its required rate of return.
 For a given level of risk, what is the level of return that an investor would find attractive enough to part with his money?
 The answer lies in calculating the risk premium.

 The market risk premium is in addition to the risk-free rate of return.
 The relationship between these variables is as follows: